Yahara River – Deforest

 - Viking County Park to Riverside Drive Park (Stoughton): 2.1 miles.
 A flowage paddle through downtown Stoughton.

 - Riverside Drive Park to the Dunkirk Dam: 3.1 miles.
 A small flowage that is probably ok but nothing special.

-- Stebbinsville Road to Murwin Park: 6.2 miles and reviewed here.
+- Stebbinsville Road to Murwin Park: 6.2 miles.
+A nice trip.